-The days of sticking to your regular plain walls are gone because now, for a more natural and cosier look, different wall finishes are trending.
-Along with adding a beautiful depth and visual interest, a perfect wall finish can make your home look unique.
+The days of sticking to your regular plain latex paint walls are gone because now, for a more natural and cosier look, different wall finishes are trending.
+Along with adding a beautiful depth and visual interest, a perfect decorative wall finish can make your home look unique.
 Though you will find plenty of options, Roman Clay, Venetian Plaster, and Limewash are more popular due to their exclusive characteristics.
 If you are in doubt regarding choosing one, this write-up is for you.

 What is the difference between Limewash, Roman Clay, and Venetian plaster?